ARGENTINA

 Public caning of young woman, Aceh province, 2006

-Judicial flogging has now started in Indonesia, but only in Aceh province, and deriving from a quite separate, Islamic, tradition.
+Judicial flogging is now operating in Indonesia, but only in Aceh province, and deriving from a quite separate, Islamic, tradition.
 These public punishments, for both sexes, are applied to the clothed upper back.
 In most cases it is done outside the local mosque.
 This agency photo, dated January 2006, was captioned "Nur Azizah binti Hanafiah, 22, prepares to receive a caning after being found by a citizen having illegal sex with her boyfriend at her house.
 Aceh Province has practiced Islamic Syriah law since 2001".

 The second picture shows the same occasion with the caning under way, administered by a masked official.